maplibre/maplibre-navigation-ios/README.md

 ### Step 1:

 Replace your ViewController that hosts the mapView with a `NavigationViewController`.
 We suggest to create a subclass of `NavigationViewController` and override init & call `super.init(dayStyle:)` or `super.init(dayStyleURL:)`.
-NavigationViewController will not do anything on its own until you start a navigation.
+With v3, NavigationViewController will not start navigation until you request it.

 ### Step 2: